concubidated/itgpro2/README.md

 6. After the install is finished, the system should reboot and you will get a login promt.
 Login with `itg`, and password `itg`.
   * At this point it is recommended to connect to the ITG machine via SSH.
 If you are running Linux or OSX, simply open terminal and run `ssh itg@<ip address>` to connect.
 The machine will need to be connected online to continue the installation of ITG.
 7. Install GIT `sudo apt-get install git`
+8. Blacklist the nouveau driver `echo "blacklist nouveau"  | sudo tee -a /etc/modprobe.d/blacklist.conf`
+9. Reboot `sudo reboot`
-8. Clone the repo, `git clone https://github.com/concubidated/itgpro2` and change directory to itgpro2, `cd itgpro2`
+10. When started back up, Clone the repo, `git clone https://github.com/concubidated/itgpro2` and change directory to itgpro2, `cd itgpro2`
-9. Run the installer script `sudo ./itg-installer.sh`
+11. Run the installer script `sudo ./itg-installer.sh`
   * When asked what NVIDIA driver to install, start with 331_49 if using a 9000 series card or older.
   * If you are using the STOCK ITG2 hardware, choose the NVIDIA driver 173_14.
-10. If everything went well, itg can be started with `sudo start itg` to stop itg from running, you can run the command `sudo stop itg`.
+12. If everything went well, itg can be started with `sudo start itg` to stop itg from running, you can run the command `sudo stop itg`.

 ##When ITG is starting the screen flashes green

 If this is occuring, the problem is the NVIDIA driver module not loading.
-This is likely due to either selecting an incompatable driver, or the nouveau driver is loading instead.
-If nouveau is showing up in the command `lsmod` blacklist the module to prevent it rom being used.
+This is likely due to either selecting an incompatable driver.
+For now you can rerun the

-`echo "blacklist nouveau"  | sudo tee -a /etc/modprobe.d/blacklist.conf`

 ##Overscan issues